Downtown Magnets High School: Grings College Center

 The Grings College Center was founded to assist students for college by helping with applications, financial aid, and scholarships.
 Previously known as simply the College Center, it was renamed in 2005 to honor Carol Grings, a college counselor who also served as a math teacher, and coordinator for DMHS from 1982 until 2005, when she died from cancer.

 In the 2021–2022 school year, the Los Angeles Times ran a story about the Center and the college counselor, Lynda McGee, and how they helped students from the school rival the college admissions rate of elite private schools.

 Athletics

-The school participates in sports such as basketball, cross country, softball, tennis, volleyball, and track and field.
+The school participates in sports such as basketball, cross country, softball, baseball, tennis, volleyball, and track and field.
 Prior to the campus relocation, as they did not have a large enough room for classes, physical education classes would regularly be at school, Elysian Park, Echo Park Lake, or Griffith Park.

 In 2012, the boys and girls' tennis teams were introduced, and in the next year, the girls' tennis team won the school's first championship over El Camino Real Charter High School.